-Financial liabilities, other than those at fair value through profit or loss, are measured at amortised cost using the effective interest rate method.
+Financial liabilities, other than those at FVTPL, are measured at amortised cost using the effective interest rate method.

 Interest income

 Interest income on financial assets at amortised cost is calculated using the effective interest rate method and recognised in profit or loss.